patflick/mxx/README.md

 ### Features

 -  All functions are templated by type.
-No manual `MPI_Datatype` selection necessary.
--  Reduction operations accept a templated functor and thus accept lambda functions.
+All `MPI_Datatype` are deducted from the C++ type given to the function.
+-  Custom reduction operations as lambdas, `std::function`, functor, or function pointer.
 -  Send/Receive and Collective operations take `size_t` sized input and automatically handle sizes larger than `INT_MAX`.
+-  Plenty of convenience functions and overloads for common MPI operations with sane defaults (e.g., super easy collectives: `std::vector<size_t> allsizes = mxx::allgather(local_size)`).
 -  Automatic type mapping of all built-in (`int`, `double`, etc) and other C++ types such as `std::tuple`, `std::pair`, and `std::array`.
 -  Non-blocking operations return a `mxx::future<T>` object, similar to